 If you spill something on a leather seat, it’s also nice to have leather wipes on hand.
 I’ve used the Armor All and Meguiar’s wipes for that only that purpose in the past.

-For non-detailers, It really comes down to personal preference and the quality of leather you are working with.
+For non-detailers, it really comes down to personal preference and the quality of leather you are dealing with.

 I definitely wouldn’t recommend leather wipes for high-end Italian leather or anything else exotic, but for most vehicles they’re fine.

-Overall, when comparing the leather wipes to the dedicated leather cleaner and conditioner by Lexol, I am definitely going to start using a cleaner and conditioner more often.
+Overall, when comparing the leather wipes to the dedicated leather cleaner and conditioner by Lexol, I definitely prefer using a cleaner and conditioner more often.

 Especially when cleaning really dirty surfaces, it’s nice to be able to use more product and apply it liberally, instead of going through a bunch of wipes.

 Using a microfiber towel also helps, since these are designed to actually lift substances off of a surface (like paint or leather).